-The G Pen Elite is a new portable vaporizer for dry herbs made by Grenco Science (G Pen), makers of the ubiquitous G Pro vape.
+This is the G Pen Elite, a new portable vaporizer for dry herb made by Grenco Science (G Pen), makers of the ubiquitous G Pro vape.

 To G Pen’s credit, when I brought this issue up with them they let me know that they were already working on an improved mouthpiece to address the hot vapor, so they’re definitely on top of their sh*t.